 Q14.
-Do employers need to complete Forms 1095-C for part-time employees?
+Do employers need to complete Forms 1095-C or 1095-B for part-time employees?

-A: If the employer sponsors a self-insured plan that covers part-time employees, Section 6055 reporting applies and requires the employer to report all covered individuals, including part-time employees, on Part III of Form 1095-C. However, if the employer sponsors a fully insured plan that covers part-time employees, Section 6056 is the only ACA reporting obligation that applies, and it requires only that the employer report on FTEs.
+A: If the employer sponsors a self-insured (including level-funded) plan that covers part-time employees, Section 6055 reporting rules apply and require the employer to report all covered individuals, including part-time employees, on Part III of Form 1095-C (if an ALE) or on Form 1095-B (if a small employer).
+However, if the employer sponsors a fully insured plan that covers part-time employees, Section 6056 is the only ACA reporting obligation that applies, and it requires only that the employer report on FTEs.

 Q15.
-Do employers need to distribute Forms 1095-C to partners who enroll in the group health plan and pay their own premium?
+Do employers need to distribute Forms 1095-C or 1095-B to partners who enroll in the group health plan and pay their own premium?

-A: It depends on the partners' status.
-Any individual treated as self-employed isn't considered an employee, and partners are generally considered "self-employed."
-So if the partner receives a Form K-1 rather than a Form W-2, then they wouldn't be issued a Form 1095-C under a fully insured plan.
-Further, they wouldn't be counted when determining the employer's size or trigger a penalty for failure to provide affordable minimum-value coverage.
-However, if the plan is self-insured, the employer must distribute Forms 1095-C to everyone covered under the plan, including partners or other self-employed owners.
+A: It depends on the partners' status and whether the plan is fully insured or self-insured (including level-funded).
+Individuals treated as self-employed are not considered employees, and partners are generally considered "self-employed."
+Partners who receive a Form K-1 rather than a Form W-2 are not issued a Form 1095-C under a fully insured plan.
+Further, such partners are not counted when determining the employer's size or for purposes of determining ALE status, and they do not trigger a penalty for failure to provide affordable minimum-value coverage.
+By contrast, for a self-insured (including level-funded) plan, an employer must distribute Forms 1095-C (if an ALE) or Forms 1095-B (if a small employer), to everyone covered under the plan, including partners or other self-employed owners.

 Q16.
-Do employers that provide retiree health coverage need to complete Forms 1095-C for retirees?
+Do employers that provide retiree health coverage need to complete Forms 1095-C or 1095-B for retirees?

-A: It depends on whether the employer is fully insured or self-insured.
-Fully insured employers complete Forms 1095-C only for FTEs who were active employees for some or all of the prior calendar year.
-By contrast, self-insured employers must complete Forms 1095-C for all employees or former employees (including retirees) who were covered under the plan.
+A: It depends on whether the plan is fully insured or self-insured (including level-funded).
+ALEs with fully insured plans complete Forms 1095-C only for FTEs who were active employees for some or all of the prior calendar year.
+(Small employers with fully insured plans have no ACA reporting obligations; see Q2 above.)
+By contrast, all employers with self-insured (including level-funded) plans must complete Forms 1095-C (if an ALE) or Forms 1095-B (if a small employer), for all employees or former employees (including retirees) who were covered under the plan.

 Q17.
-Does every dependent, regardless of age, receive a 1095-C?
+Does every dependent, regardless of age, receive a Form 1095-C or 1095-B?

 A: ALEs with fully insured plans are required to distribute Forms 1095-C only to FTEs and not also to the FTEs' enrolled dependents.
-ALEs with self-insured plans must report on all covered individuals, including those who are not common-law employees (e.g., part-time employees, COBRA enrollees, retirees, etc.).
-However, employers can satisfy this requirement by completing Part III of Form 1095-C (which lists all covered individuals, including spouses, domestic partners and dependents), and distributing a copy of that Form 1095-C to the FTE or primary subscriber.
+ALEs with self-insured (including level-funded) plans must report on all covered individuals, including dependents and those who are not common-law employees (e.g., spouses, domestic partners, part-time employees, COBRA enrollees, retirees, etc.).
+However, employers can satisfy this requirement by completing Part III of Form 1095-C (which lists all covered individuals, including spouses, domestic partners, and dependents), and distributing a copy of that Form 1095-C to the FTE or primary subscriber.
 Since the FTE/primary subscriber is the individual responsible for enrolling their dependents, distributing Form 1095-C to the FTE/primary subscriber satisfies the reporting requirement.
+Small employers with self-insured (including level-funded) plans must report on all covered individuals, including dependents and those who are not common-law employees (e.g., spouses, domestic partners, part-time employees, COBRA enrollees, retirees, etc.).